 When initially working with SCCHA to address the public housing burden for tenants, Daylight and two other trusted partners came together to create Tenant Portal—a digital tool that allowed people to manage their housing information and documents online.
 While this tool proved highly helpful especially during the COVID-19 period, we realized part of the issue stemmed from the overwhelming workload and burnout experienced by housing specialists.

-Tenant Portal — a digital tool to enable families to streamline their process of accessing housing assitance.
+Tenant Portal — a digital tool to enable families to streamline their process of accessing housing assistance.

 As we continued to improve Tenant Portal, we sought to streamline SCCHA’s internal administrative processes.
-We spent time talking to various housing specialists and assistants, studying their operating manuals, and mapping out each of their processes.
+As part of the core team, I spent time talking to various housing specialists and assistants, studying their operating manuals, and mapping out each of their processes.
 Through this research, we discovered a lack of organization for requests and paper documents.
-As a result, we aimed to create a centralized task and document management system to help specialists stay on top of their workloads—an initiative we called Autumn
+As a result, we aimed to create a centralized task and document management system to help specialists stay on top of their workloads—an initiative we called Autumn.

-From software manual, request forms, to coverage protocols, we studied all the relevenant information so they could be accurately reflected within our design.
+From software manual, request forms, to coverage protocols, we studied all the relevant information so they could be accurately reflected within our design.

 From our research, we discovered more than 20 processes, which would require hundreds of screens to capture them all.
 That’s when we decided to create a custom design system, dedicated to Autumn, to ensure consistency across all designs and to better facilitate the transition of their existing workflows into the digital world.